 away, and he, his wife, and their five or six children were soon living there.

-Although Fendall had managed to stay out of politics, beginning in the mid- to late 1670s, he again began
+Although Fendall had managed to stay out of politics, following Baltimore's orders, in the mid- to late 1670s he again began

 agitating against the proprietary government.
 Cecil Calvert, the second Lord Baltimore, had died in 1675

 and his son, Charles, had inherited both his father's title and the proprietorship of Maryland.
 Taking

 advantage of the unrest in Virginia as a result of Bacon's Rebellion, Fendall spread rumors about the